 These symptoms should not be disregarded.
 Mental and emotional damages are foreseeable consequences of any personal injury accident, and people suffering from these issues need prompt, competent care and treatment.
-Such mental health injuries caused by an accident must be properly evaluated and documented by a mental health professional, such as a psychologist, psychiatrist, neuropsychologist, neuropsychiatrists, or even just a counselor.
-Such injuries can and do significantly affect the settlement value of a case.
+Such mental health injuries caused by an accident must be properly evaluated and documented by a mental health professional, such as a psychologist, psychiatrist, neuropsychologist, neuropsychiatrist, or counselor.
+These types of injuries significantly affect the settlement value of a case.

-If you experience any of the above symptoms, chances are you are suffering from some form of Post-Traumatic Stress Disorder (“PTSD”), Major Depression, chronic Pain Disorder, Phobia, or some other disabling mental health byproduct of the accident.
-If you experienced head trauma, you may need a referral to a neuropsychologist for evaluation for possible Traumatic Brain Injury (“TBI”).
+If you experience any of the above symptoms, it is possible that you are suffering from some form of Post-Traumatic Stress Disorder (“PTSD”), Major Depression, chronic Pain Disorder, Phobia, or some other disabling mental health byproduct of the accident.
+If you experienced head trauma, you may need a referral to a neuropsychologist for evaluation for a possible Traumatic Brain Injury (“TBI”).
 Your case might be complicated by pre-existing factors, such as depression in various forms, or stressors pre-dating the injury, such as loss of a job, divorce, or death in the family.
 We will address and differentiate these prior issues and explain how your mental condition was made worse by the accident.
-You need to get properly compensated for the intangible, non-obvious, but nevertheless very real and debilitating consequence of someone else’s negligence.
+You need to be properly compensated for the intangible and non-obvious, but nevertheless very real and debilitating consequence of someone else’s negligence.

 You need to feel confident in selecting an attorney who is right for you.
-We will talk with you and listen to your concerns, and relieve some of the uncertainty and stress you are under.
-Our free consultation is an opportunity for you to discuss your injury case with us and obtain solid information and advice.
-We will inform you of your rights and advise you what is the best course of action relative to your claim, even if you decide to not retain our services.
-It is important that you contact an injury attorney as soon as possible to prevent evidence being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
-Contact us today so we may answer your questions.
+We will speak with you, listen to your concerns, and relieve some of the uncertainty and stress you are under.
+Our free consultation is an opportunity for you to discuss your case with us and obtain reliable information and advice.
+We will inform you of your rights and advise you on what is the best course of action relative to your claim, even if you decide to not retain our services.
+It is important that you contact an attorney as soon as possible to prevent evidence from being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
+Contact us today, so we can answer your questions.